kekefreedog/LuckyPHP/docs/workflow/application_workflow.md

 ### 5. Controller

-- First time, controller will generate the model schema and cache it if necessary
+- First time, controller will call the router and ask him what the action associate to the current request.

 #### I. Model